wp-plugins/too-many-shortcodes/readme.txt

 3. Activate 'Too Many Shortcodes' on the 'Plugins' menu in WordPress.

 == Changelog ==
+= 1.1.1 =
+* added [pluginlink], shortcode for displaying links to other hosted WP plugins

 = 1.1.0 =
 * First released version.
 * There may still be bugs, but I can't find any.

 == Upgrade Notice ==
+= 1.1.1 =
+Not a critical upgrade, just adds a shortcode.

 = 1.1.0 =
 First release, no upgrade notice (included to make the WordPress readme.txt validator happy).